-Effective July 1, 2022, there was a change in the tax rate as the Company became subject to the Income Tax Act (ITA) No. 7 of 2012.
-As of that date, the previous elective of being subject to taxation at the rate of 1% was repealed and the Company deemed fully resident for tax and other purposes in Saint Lucia.
 The Company is subject to taxation at a rate of 30%.
-The company has applied the provisions of the Foreign Source Income exemption under Section 8(3) of the ITA to its income derived from sources outside of Saint Lucia (note 24).
+The Company has applied the provisions of the Foreign Source Income exemption under Section 8(3) of the Income Tax Act to its income derived from sources outside of Saint Lucia .